Guide To Online Reputation Management

 - The overall power of the website

-- The volume of visitors you have look at your page
+- The volume of visitors who have looked at your page

 - How frequently you update and manage your information

-Before you can create a strategy for improving your online reputation, you need to get the “lay of the land.”
-Follow the steps below to discover how other people see you online and how competitive your search results are.
+Before you can create a strategy for improving your online reputation management, you need to get the lay of the land.
+Follow this guide’s steps below to discover how other people see you online and how competitive your search results are.

 Start by searching your name on Google.

-Keep in mind your computer will search for related content you have previously looked at that skew your results.
+Keep in mind your computer will search for related content you have previously looked at — that may skew your results.
 What you see may be different than what everybody else is seeing.
-An easy way to rectify this would be to clear your caches data or memory stored on your device.
+An easy way to rectify this would be to clear your cache data or memory stored on your device.